top of page

 Resolution and video quality for the front-facing camera are set by switching to the front camera and then following the same steps.
 The resolution and quality choices are more limited, however, because the front-facing camera is not as sophisticated as the rear camera.

-Set the resolution or video quality before you shoot!
+Remember to the resolution or video quality before you shoot!

-After Filming
+After filming

 Make sure the video is saved on your phone.
 You don’t want to get home after you put everything away and realize you don’t have the video and then have to go set everything up again.
 Although you may just be uploading the video straight from your phone to your social media pages, it’s a good idea to save the video on your computer as well.